 Chief Executive Officer

-James works closely with the LifeTec Board to develop and implement the organisation's overall strategic direction.
-He finds the social cause and responsibility to be one of the most rewarding aspects of his role.
-"To be able to influence benefits in the lives of our clients and employees is both personally fulfilling, and a key motivator for me.
-It's great to be part of an organisation that contributes to peoples' lives and their communities".
+James works closely with the LifeTec Board to develop and implement the organisation's strategic direction.
+He finds LifeTec’s ability to positively transform peoples’ lives, its social cause, and affable team culture some of the most rewarding aspects of his role.
+"To have an opportunity to influence benefits in the lives of our clients and team members is both personally fulfilling, and a key motivator for me.
+I find it very rewarding to part of an organisation that contributes to peoples' lives and their communities".

 Ian has worked for LifeTec for over nine years and looks after a range of different matters - some of which include special projects, finance and contracts, IT, marketing and governance.
 His motivation comes from feeling that LifeTec is really making a difference in people's lives, unrestricted by age or abilities.